pierluigigrossi/pierluigigrossi.github.io/_pages/ip.md

 VPLS was implemented using EVPN , using BGP both for autodiscovery and signaling.

-* Router used:Cisco ASR 9k and NCS 55xx, Juniper PTX and MX , Huawei NE40E, Nokia SR 7700
+* Routers used:Cisco ASR 9k and NCS 55xx, Juniper PTX and MX , Huawei NE40E, Nokia SR 7700

 * Cisco Network Service Orchestrator

 **IP Edge**

-Python scirpts to automate service delivery:
+Python scripts to automate service delivery:
 * CE-PE Business customers with BGP Session
 * Residential and small business BNG: terminating Pseudowires.
-AAA of CPE connceting with DHCP or PPPoE, CGNAT
+AAA of CPEs conncted with DHCP or PPPoE, CGNAT
-* IP managment
+* IP management

 **NGAN  Fixed Access**